connorjburton/hmac-auth-express/README.md

 ## Replay attacks

 The parameter `options.maxInterval` is the amount of time in seconds that a request is valid.
 We compare the unix timestamp sent in the HMAC header to the current time on the server.
-If the time difference is greater than `options.maxInterval` we reject the request.
+If the time difference is greater than `options.maxInterval` request is rejected.

-The unix timestamp sent in the header is also included in the HMAC digest, this is to prevent someone replicating a request and just changing the unix timestamp to be in a valid range of `options.maxInterval`
+The unix timestamp sent in the header is also included in the HMAC digest, this is to prevent someone replicating a request and changing the unix timestamp to be in a valid range of `options.maxInterval`

+The parameter `options.minInterval` (introduced in `4.1.0`) is the amount of time in seconds that a request is valid for if in the future.
+This is a common issue for out of sync computer times (the requester time is slightly ahead of the server).
+By default this value is set to `0`, if you find requests being rejected as they are from the future you may want to adjust this.

 ## Credits